 The Taskforce recommends expansion of 24/7 city and county crisis response teams to all parts of Alameda County; and to address the full range of mental health crises, substance use, and other nonviolent disputes that otherwise would only be addressed by law enforcement.
-The Task Force strongly encourages Alameda County to create a fully integrated approach across mental health and Substance Use Disorder (SUD) delivery systems in which a single mobile crisis service infrastructure serves the entire County, and is aggressive about police training in anti-bias behavior and de-escalation approaches.
+The Task Force strongly encourages Alameda County to create a fully integrated approach across mental health and Substance Use Disorder (SUD) delivery systems in which a single mobile crisis service infrastructure serves the entire County, and is aggressive about police training in antibias behavior and de-escalation approaches.
+This program should include a triage system for those taking 911 calls, as well as training to assess calls on what level of intervention is needed, so that using law enforcement in mental health crisis calls is a last resort.